akiutoslahti/calculus-demo-node/README.md

 ## Build stack and pipeline

-Project is built using Node.js.
-Travis CI is used for building a Docker image and publishing it in Docker Hub, running tests and publishing coverage reports to Codecov and publishing latest working version of application in Heroku.
+Project is built using Node.js with Yarn dependency management.
+Travis CI is used for building and publishing image to Docker Hub, publishing test coverage results to codecov and deploying appication to Heroku.
 There is also a Dockerfile for building a docker image and a docker-compose file for running application in http://localhost .

 ## Development stack used in project
 - node 10.14.2
 - yarn 1.12.3
-- docker CE 18.09.0
+- docker ce 18.09.0
 - docker-compose 1.23.2

 ### Links